Fernando9200/CryptoApp/README.md

 ## Deploy

-You can deploy your app using Heroku or any other Cloud Application.
+You can deploy your app in Android or iOS.